Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Knowledge-based AI and Earth observation

 \subsection{Decision modelling and decision support with Earth observation}

 A prototypical example of the knowledge-based approach to AI is expert systems, designed to mimic the behaviour of human experts in narrow areas of expertise~\cite{Jackson1999}.
-Introduced in the mid-1960s, expert systems were among the first truly successful forms of AI software.
 They consist of a knowledge base (capturing human knowledge) and an inference engine (emulating human reasoning) and overall support the decision-making process.

-The spirit of expert systems has survived in its purest form at the intersection of AI and decision support, and is exemplified by the DEX (Decision EXpert) approach~\cite{Bohanec2022}.
+The spirit of expert systems has survived in its purest form at the intersection of AI and decision support and is exemplified by the DEX (Decision EXpert) approach~\cite{Bohanec2022}.
 DEX is a hierarchical multi-criteria decision modelling method, which represents decision preferences on alternatives described by qualitative variables in the form of decision rules, very similar to the IF-THEN rules of expert systems, and supports a variety of knowledge-explanation methods.
-DEX helps decision-makers in tackling difficult decisions by ranking the available options and supporting explanations (e.g. what-if questions), thus allowing humans to explore a given situation in depth and to make informed, well-justified decisions.

 DEX has been successfully and extensively used in various areas, with increasing applications concerning agriculture and its environmental impacts.
 One example of such an application is SoilNavigator, a field-scale decision support system for assessing and managing soil functions~\cite{Debeljaketal2019}.
-It jointly considers multiple soil functions, including primary productivity, nutrient cycling, water purification and regulation, climate regulation and carbon sequestration, and finally, soil biodiversity and habitat provision.
-In addition, it provides management advice for improving the performance of prioritised soil functions.

 Due to the lack of measured data on soil functions, the SoilNavigator decision support system assesses all of them in a knowledge-based manner.
-However, when combined with machine learning, EO can provide more objective and precise information on at least some of the soil functions: for example, recent work by Wolanin et al.~\cite{Wolaninetal2019} has applied machine learning to EO data to estimate primary productivity.